 An introduction to the command line and the Linux shell

 Although there's no real distinction between a command and a utility in Linux or Unix, there is a distinction between Linux (or Unix) shell commands and "standard" UNIX or Linux system commands or utilities.
+There are two types of commands that a person can enter from his keyboard.
+Those commands are shell commands and Linux/Unix commands.

 Each shell (Korn, C, Bourne, Bash) has its own set of commands that are built into its program.
 When the name of a built-in command is used as the first word of a simple command, the shell executes the command directly, without even having to create a new process.
 These built-in commands are necessary to implement functionality that would be very inconvenient (at best) to obtain with separate utilities or commands.
 Basically, while each type of shell has its own commands, each individual shell's commands are the same regardless of what Linux distribution or Unix variant you might be running.